stanford-crfm/haliax/docs/nn.md

 ::: haliax.nn.Conv
 ::: haliax.nn.ConvTranspose

+### Pooling

+As with convolutions, we don't distinguish between 1D, 2D, and 3D pooling, and instead have a single pooling operation for each of the kinds of reductions:

+::: haliax.nn.max_pool
+::: haliax.nn.mean_pool
+::: haliax.nn.min_pool

 ## Attention

 We don't provide an explicit attention module, but we do provide an attention function and several related functions: